hjbrown11/hjbrown11/README.md

 - 🔭 Always working on **improving my current skills and learning plenty of new ones**

-- 🌱 Currently learning **React and deepening my knowledge of TDD and JavaScript**
+- 🌱 Currently learning **node.js, Jest and TDD**

-- 👯 Looking to collaborate on any interesting projects - but **especially those related to scientific research or those with a great social impact!**
+- 👯 Looking to collaborate on any interesting projects - but **especially those related to health, scientific research or those with a great social impact!**

 - 📫 How to reach me **hannah.josephine.brown@gmail.com**